-3.4.1.2 Nucleation experiments: Pure SOA
+3.1.2 Nucleation experiments: pure SOA

 In order to measure the growth factor as a function of RH for pure SOA products, cycloalkene ozonolysis experiments were also performed in the absence of seed particles.
 By sampling nucleated SOA from these systems, we can directly obtain SOA GF with minimal uncertainties.
-The ozonolysis products of all of the cycloalkene species studied except for 1-methylcyclopentene and methylenecyclohexane nucleate and grow large enough particles to be sampled by the HTDMA.
-The latter two compounds generally form products with low molecular weights and/or high volatilities, which do not trigger formation of significant numbers of particles.
-The ozonolysis of methylenecyclohexane forms no particles, and that of 1-methylcyclopentene forms less than 80 particles/cm3, which are too few to yield quantitative results in the HTDMA.
+The ozonolysis products of all of the cycloalkene species studied except for 1-methyl cyclopentene and methylene cyclohexane nucleate and grow large enough particles to be sampled by the HTDMA.
+These two excepted compounds generally form products with low molecular weights and/or high volatilities, which do not trigger formation of significant numbers of particles.
+The ozonolysis of methylene cyclohexane forms no particles, and that of 1-methyl cyclopentene forms less than 80 particles/cm3, which are too few to yield quantitative results in the HTDMA.

-The water uptake of pure nucleated SOA formed by cycloalkene ozonolysis increases slightly with time early in experiment as shown in Fig. 3.5.
-This behavior is similar to observations made in other works for α -pinene ozonolysis (Cocker et al., 2001a; Saathoff et al., 2003), and m-xylene, 1,3,5-trimethylbenzene, and α -pinene photooxidation (Cocker et al., 2001c; Baltensperger et al., 2005).
+The water uptake of pure nucleated SOA formed by cycloalkene ozonolysis increases slightly with time early in experiment as shown in Fig. 5.
+This behavior is similar to observations made in other works for $\alpha$ -pinene ozonolysis (Cocker et al., 2001a; Saathoff et al., 2003), and m-xylene, 1,3,5-trimethylbenzene, and $\alpha$ -pinene photooxidation (Cocker et al., 2001c; Baltensperger et al., 2005).
 The likely reason for this trend is the formation of more highly oxidized species in the aerosol, which tend to be more hygroscopic.